letterdropped/letterdropped/README.md

-- 👋 Hi, I’m @letterdropped
+# 👋 Hi, I’m @letterdropped

-- 👀 I’m interested in Web Development
+- I know little bit of html and css
-- 🌱 I’m currently learning Frontend
+- Currently working on my blog

 <!---
 letterdropped/letterdropped is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.